Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Symbolic STeP Frontend and Performance Model

+The symbolic frontend implements symbolic expressions for off-chip memory traffic and on-chip memory requirements for each operator using SymPy~\cite{sympy}.
+The total off-chip memory traffic and on-chip memory requirement of a program is obtained by summing the expressions for every operator in the program graph.
+Throughout this subsection, we use $||X||$ to denote the cardinality of a buffer or stream $X$, defined as the product of its dimension sizes. $dtype$ denotes data type, and $|x|$ to denote the size of a data type $x$.

+\paragraph{Off-chip Traffic} As the off-chip memory traffic only occurs in off-chip memory operators (\Cref{subsubsec:off-chip}) the equation for other operators is zero, and the equation for off-chip memory operators is:

-We obtain the total off-chip traffic by summing up the returned expressions for every operator in the program graph.
-If we assume that no off-chip memory spilling will occur in other STeP operators, this becomes the amount of off-chip accesses made for the given program implementation, and can be used to derive the operational intensity.
-If we assume operators can spill to off-chip memory, this metric serves as a lower bound for the off-chip traffic, and derives an upper bound for operational intensity.
+If the target SDA assumes that no other STeP operators spill to off-chip memory, the summed off-chip traffic equation represents the program's total off-chip memory traffic and can be used to compute operational intensity.
+Otherwise, it provides a lower bound on off-chip traffic and thus an upper bound on achievable operational intensity.

-\paragraph{On-chip Memory Requirement} Every STeP operator implements a function that returns the symbolic expression for the on-chip memory required in bytes for the operator.
-The equation for the on-chip memory requirement can be programmed accordingly to reflect the assumptions in the hardware or the requirements of the functions supplied to higher-order operators (\Cref{subsubsec:higher-order-ops}).
-In our simulator, we use the following equations for each operator.
-We use $dtype$ for data type, $||X||$ to denote the cardinality of a \stepops{Buffer} $X$, and $|x|$ to denote the size of a data type $x$.
-Other operators return zero as they do not interact with on-chip memory. \begin{description}[leftmargin=10pt] \item[Off-chip memory operators:] $|output\ dtype|\times 2$ \item[Bufferize:] $|input\ dtype|+||buffer||\times|input\ dtype|\times2$ \\ We multiply by 2, assuming double buffering.
-Since regular dimensions are only allowed in the buffer shape, the buffer cardinality is the product of the buffer shape's dimensions. \item[Accum, Scan, Expand:] $|output\ dtype|$ \item[Map, Accum with matrix multiplication:]\ \\ $(16\times in\_tile\_col + |weight\ tile| + |output\ tile|)$\\ The $in\_tile\_col$ denotes the input tile's innermost dimension size.
-The output tile size is only added if the operator is \stepops{Accum}.
-We count the space to store parts of the input tile and the whole weight tile since matrix multiplication requires repeated access over dimensions in both operands.
-The value 16 is used to reflect the hardware internally splitting tiles described in the STeP level into smaller tiles that can map to the hardware's compute unit tiles. \end{description}
+\paragraph{On-chip Memory Requirement} In our simulator, we use the following equations for each operator.
+Other operators return zero because they can be fully streamed without materialization. \begin{description}[leftmargin=10pt] \item[Off-chip memory operators:] $|output\ dtype|\times 2$ \item[Bufferize:] $|input\ dtype|+||buffer||\times|input\ dtype|\times2$ \\ We multiply by two, assuming double buffering. \item[Accum, Scan, Expand:] $|output\ dtype|$ \item[Map, Accum with matrix multiplication:]\ \\ $(16\times in\_tile\_col + |weight\ tile| + |output\ tile|)$\\ The $in\_tile\_col$ denotes the input tile’s innermost dimension size.
+The output tile size is included only for \stepops{Accum}.
+We account for the storage of partial-input tiles and the full weight tile because we use inner-product matrix multiplication.
+We multiply by 16 to mirror the decomposition of STeP-level tiles into $16\times16$ tiles that align with the hardware’s compute-unit tile size.\footnote{Refer to \Cref{subsec:hierarchical-tiling} for more detail on hierarchical tiling.} \end{description}